civicrm/release-management/doc/merger-intro.md

 without ensuring the normal consultation it merits?

 In such cases the practice has been for the merger with a potential conflict to mark the PR as 'merge-ready' and solicit a different merger to do the merge.
+Alternatively, one can get a 'merge-ready' review by a strong independent reviewer before merging.
 This provides a formal way to ensure impartiality and the perception of impartiality in the merge process.

 ## Master, RC, and Stable